 Besides, purchased email lists are of low quality in most cases.
 Sometimes, resellers even scam people willing to buy them.
 In short: stay away from all of this!

 Your lists must only include people who are genuinely interested in your business.
-Beware of fraudulent marketers who love to play game numbers by considering that it is a good strategy to reach as many leads as possible in hope that the message may resonate with a few of them.
+Beware of fraudulent marketers who love to play game numbers by considering that it is a good strategy to reach as many leads as possible in the hope that the message may resonate with a few of them.

 To find those people, your best bet is your digital platforms.
-Online users visiting your website & your social channels have a certain interest in your brand.
+Online users visiting your website and your social channels have a certain interest in your brand.
 Those are premium locations to catch your future subscribers.